Generalization-baed similarity: Introduction

+There are essentially two ways of describing and interpreting the notion of similarity, namely in terms of a quantitative similarity measure or in terms of a binary relation which is reflexive and symmetric called a compatibility or tolerance relation \cite{Nehring97,Yao00}.

-The purpose of this paper is to introduce {\em from first principles} an abstract algebraic and {\em qualitative} notion of similarity based on sets of generalizations as motivated by the following observations.
-We say that a term $s(z_1,\ldots,z_n)$ is a {\em generalization} of a natural number $a\in\mathbb N$ iff there is some sequence of natural numbers $o_1,\ldots,o_n$ such that $a=s(o_1,\ldots,o_n)$.
-For example, the term $2z$ is a generalization of $6$ since $6=2\cdot 3$.
-More generally speaking, the term $2z$ is a generalizations of {\em every} even number, that is, We also have
+In this paper, we choose the latter path.
+That is, the purpose of this paper is to introduce \textit{from first principles} an abstract algebraic, \textit{qualitative}, and \textit{justification-based} notion of similarity based on sets of generalizations as motivated by the following observations.

+We say that a term $s(x_1,\ldots,x_n)$ is a \textit{\textbf{generalization}} of a natural number $a\in\mathbb N$ iff there is some sequence of natural numbers $o_1,\ldots,o_n$ such that $a=s(o_1,\ldots,o_n)$.
+For example, the term $2x$ is a generalization of $6$ since $6=2\cdot 3$.
+More generally speaking, the term $2x$ is a generalization of every even number, that is, We also have

+These examples indicate that generalizations can encode important properties of elements, which motivates the following definition of generalization-based similarity.